dotnet/arcade/Documentation/Toolsets.md

 * It must be clearly documented how to get needed updates or fixes done.
 * All documentation must be included with the tool
 * No breaking changes
+* It must be apparent what the current (latest) version is.
+E.g., which version to use.

 ## Basic Mechanics
 At a high level, toolsets not built by Arcade are managed by: